YoeDistro/yoe-distro/README.md

 building and re-installing the entire rootfs.
 This can be done using a [feed server](docs/packages.md).

-This advantage of a feed server versus scp'ing opkg files to the target and installing manually is that dependencies will automatically get installed.
+The advantage of a feed server versus scp'ing opkg files to the target and installing manually is that dependencies will automatically get installed.
 This mechanism is very useful for packages that are only needed occasionally during development (gdb, screen, strace, iperf, etc).